gabbyz297/GWAS_pipeline-/GWAS Pipeline.md

 # Run FastQC on all samples to check quality of reads

+{if loading from conda; doesn't need to be repeated below} /path/to/fastqc

 for i in /path/to/files/*.fq do /path/to/FastQC/fastqc $i; done

 # FastQC creates fastqc.html files that need to be downloaded to computer to view